creativescala/fs2-tutorial/docs/src/pages/pointillism.md

 # Pointillism

 This exercise asks you to work with effects and streams in a more involved way.
 There is a demonstration below.
-Click on the blue box to see how it works.
+Click in the blue box to see how it works.

 @:doodle("canvas", "EffectPointillism.draw")